What Does It Cost to Manufacture in Mexico?

 Industrial Real Estate Costs in Mexico

-Manufacturers with unique needs may opt for a build-to-suit facility in Mexico to ensure they get the exact specifications they want—and the sky is the limit on those costs.
-However, many manufacturers will find that Mexico has ample industrial space available for lease/rent.
-Real estate costs vary across regions, but in most markets, it is possible to lease a typical class A building within an industrial park for somewhere between USD $0.38 and $0.48 per square foot each month.
+Manufacturers with unique needs may opt for a build-to-suit facility in Mexico—and the sky is the limit on those costs.
+However, many manufacturers will find that Mexico has ample industrial space available for lease.
+New industrial construction remains hot in order to meet continued demand.
+As a result, it is possible to lease a typical class A building within an industrial park for somewhere between USD $0.41 and $0.70 per square foot each month in many markets.

 It is typical for industrial parks in Mexico to charge an additional USD $0.015 to $0.03 per square foot each month for maintenance of common areas.
 On a triple net lease, expect to add 2.5 to 6 percent to cover the costs of taxes, maintenance, and insurance.

-This additional cost won't include any upgrades that may be needed to get the leased facility ready for a company's unique manufacturing needs.
-These upgrades might consist of adding more power, changing out lighting, or adding appropriate fire protection, safety signage, and ventilation to accommodate specific hazards.
+This additional cost won't include any upgrades that may be necessary to support a company's unique manufacturing needs.
+Upgrades might consist of adding more power, changing out lighting, or adding appropriate fire protection, safety signage, and ventilation to accommodate specific hazards.
 Companies should also add in the cost of furniture or other office modifications that won't come with the bare building.

 Mexican Utility Costs

-- Water and sewer: A cost of $0.007 USD per gallon is relatively typical for water in Mexico.
-As with natural gas, water availability can be a challenge in some regions.
-Companies should check with local providers to understand any restrictions that may impact your usage and regulations around water discharge.
-Be sure to factor in the cost of adding water and sewer hook-ups that may be needed.
+- Water and sewer: A cost of USD $0.007 per gallon is relatively typical for water in Mexico.
+Manufacturers should check with local providers to understand any restrictions that may impact usage and regulations around water discharge.

 - Internet services: These costs are comparable to other countries.
-For a 6 MB DSL internet line, companies might expect to pay about USD $80 each month.
-An E1 (or U.S. T-1 ) connection will run approximately USD $815 per month.
+For a 8 Mbps line in Mexico City, a monthly internet connection might cost approximately USD $20.
 While connectivity continues to grow, some rural areas may not be as well connected as established industrial centers.

 - Telephone: A primary line may cost about $20 per month and may go up depending on the number of lines required.
 Talk to local providers to factor in the cost of installation.